-Unlike on-balance sheet instruments, where the credit risk is generally represented by the principal value of loans or other financial instruments, counterparty credit risk means counterparty default risk, credit valuation adjustment risk and settlement risk.
+Counterparty credit risk means counterparty default or deterioration risk, credit valuation adjustment risk and settlement risk.
 Counterparty credit risk exposure means an exposure to counterparty credit risk, which involves situation in which the Group enters into a derivatives or non-same day spot foreign currency exchange settlement transaction with a counterparty which may subsequently fail to meet its obligations on or before the final settlement of the transactions.
 These credit exposures are managed as part of the overall credit limits to the counterparties and central clearing counterparty.
 In evaluating the credit risk associated with counterparty, financial strength is always the primary considerations.
 The credit risk exposure on derivatives is disclosed in Note 16(b) to the Group's consolidated financial statements.
 The Group uses the SA-CCR approach for the purpose of providing capital for such counterparty exposures.